Quantitative Data Distributions Summary Statistics Outliers

 The walls used for bouldering present a range of challenges, with overhangs and some holds so small that they can only be held by the fingertips.
 Climbers must plan each move carefully while constantly being aware of the 4 minute time limit.
 The goal is to complete as many routes as possible.

 When lead climbing, athletes wearing harnesses attached to a climbing rope attempt to climb as high as they can on a taller wall measuring 15-20 meter within six minutes.
 The wall features 40-60 handholds.
 Climbers are scored on how far they progress, with each handhold earning 1 point.

 The table below shows the number of holds attained by the 20 women during the Lead Climbing Qualification Rounds.

-Use the Histogram and Box tabs to construct two different graphs of the data.
+Use the Graph tab to construct a Histogram and Boxplot of the data.

 The distribution of holds attained by female Olympic climbers is fairly symmetric with one peak.
 The distribution is centered around the median of 23.5 holds with a range of 40-28 = 12 holds.
 There are no obvious outliers.